Member Login | Sign Up

 Insole

-The insole is the top layer of a shoe’s sole that resides above the midsole to provide a cushion and protect your foot from the stitching that attaches a shoe’s upper to the sole.
+The insole is the top layer of a shoe’s sole above the midsole.
+It provides cushioning and protects your foot from the stitching that attaches a shoe’s upper to the sole.

-In most shoes, the insole is removable.
-Insoles come in varying thicknesses; some do better at wicking away sweat than others.
+Most shoes have removable insoles in varying thicknesses, some better at wicking away sweat than others.

 Shank

-The shank is a rigid piece of material added toward the center of a shoe’s midsole to provide stability and prevent twisting.
+The shank is a ri of material added toward the center of a shoe’s midsole to provide stability and prevent twisting.
 Some are visible at the bottom of the shoe, while others hide in the midsole.
 It’s worth noting that not all shoes have shanks.

 Upper

-A tennis shoe’s upper is the material covering or wrapping a player’s foot, which attaches to the sole to form the shoe.
-Most of a shoe’s ventilation comes from the upper’s material and construction.
+The upper of a tennis shoe is the material covering or wrapping a player’s foot.
+It attaches to the sole to form the shoe, and its material and construction provide most of its ventilation.

 Tongue